WispAyr/looking-glass-babelfish/README.md

 ## 🔧 Configuration Management

 ### Database Storage
-The system now uses SQLite for persistent storage of:
+The system uses SQLite for persistent storage of:
 - **Connector configurations** - All connector settings and capabilities
 - **Entities** - Cameras, devices, and other discovered resources
 - **Events** - Historical event data and analytics